atrisha/atrisha.github.io/_pages/about.md

 News
 =======

-**(Sep 2023)** New version of our working paper out -- with new results and insights on opinion and rhetoric expression in online social systems.
-Main takeaway: "Institutions matter" - in online social systems too.
-[Paper](https://bit.ly/information_steward)
+**(Feb 20234)** New paper out on arxiv with insights on opinion and rhetoric expression in online social systems. <br>
+_Main takeaway:_ When there is ideological polarization within a population, ideological institutions (e.g., partisan media) can distort beliefs about the outgroup population to move the expressed opinion to one extreme.
+Affective polarization is a by-product of this dynamic.
+In other words, "Institutions matter" - in online social systems too.
+[Arxiv](https://arxiv.org/abs/2403.06264)

 **(Sep 2023)** Attended the NBER Economics of Artificial Intelligence Conference, Fall 2023.
 Toronto.
 Canada.